firebase/firebase-tools/docs/database-push.md

 # database:push

-Add a new json object to a list of data in your firebase
+Add a new JSON object to a list of data in your Firebase

 ## Usage
 ```